What is an H1 tag?

 However, it’s considered an SEO best practice to make your title tag the same as your H1 tag plus the title of your website.
 This helps to make your page topic very clear to both your intended audience and the search engine algorithms.

 As you can see, the article title and the website title are separated by a dash.
 You’ll often see a pipe (“|”) instead of a dash to separate the two titles.

-In fact, if you do a search on just about any popular keyword, you’ll likely see Page 1 of the search results populated with titles in that format.
+In fact, if you search on just about any popular keyword, you’ll likely see Page 1 of the search results populated with titles in that format.
 Look at the search results for “LCD TV Reviews” for some examples.

-Keep in mind, it’s the contents of the title tag that appear in the search results, not the contents of the H1 tag.
-On the page, the H1 indicates to a user what the content will be about, making it an essential tool for user experience.
+Keep in mind that it’s the contents of the title tag that appear in the search results, not the contents of the H1 tag.
+On the page, the H1 shows a user what the content will be about, making it an essential tool for user experience.